castlenthesky/sql/README.md

 ```
 In plain english: *"Give me the last day of the month previous to the date in question, then add one day to that."*

 Both codes only call two function, but one is nonsensical and computationally heavier than the other.
 Good code is not only performant, but also readable.
-Besides, if nobody can read or understand your code, how can it be maintained?
+After all, if nobody can read or understand your code, how can it be maintained?

 ## Bucketizing Data
 I like distribution charts.
 A LOT.
 They're one of the most useful tools in data exploration and can tell you so much so quickly.
 Sometimes, when an analyst is dealing with non-discrete data, it can be helpful to first transform their dataset into "buckets" of data.
 Your wish is my command.